 The computer chip slices the day into billionths of a second, but it’s hard to find a configuration that displays what second of the day the computer thinks it is.

 If you want to set your clocks accurately, https://time.gov is a running clock with seconds displayed.
 It’s even calibrated to take account for the immediate network latency. (you’ll wake up shivering tomorrow because you forgot to spring the thermostat forward)

 Bill Barnes, PCCC

-The PCCC meets at
+The PCCC meets the second Thursday of most months at